 3. Design Matters And You Can’t Blow It Even Once for Most Consumers

 A bad online or mobile experience can significantly damage your brand and the potential for sales and future engagement.
 For example, 57% of customers won’t recommend a business with a poorly designed website or mobile app.
-And if a website isn’t mobile-friendly, 50% of customers will stop visiting it, even if they like the business.

 What is amazing is that it takes about 50 milliseconds for your customers and prospects to form an opinion about your website that determines whether they like it or not — whether they’ll stay or leave.
 That opinion is developed even faster for a mobile app.